 Replacing the rear brake pads on this Mazda 3 involves the extra step of screwing the piston into the caliper.
 Since the parking brake is tied to the brake caliper, this caliper has a spiral brake piston; the piston has to be recessed back by screwing it clockwise back into the caliper.
-The Mazda 6 has the same issue, including in 2002-2008.
+The Mazda 6 has the same issue, including in 2002-2008 models.

-You can screw the piston into the caliper with a caliper piston compression tool (see photos below) or with needle-nosed pliers.
+You can screw the piston into the caliper with a caliper piston compression tool (see photos above) or with needle-nosed pliers.
 When using pliers to rotate the piston, you may have to apply pressure to the piston during rotation to start it on its way back into the caliper.
 If you don't want to use specialty tools, you can combine C-clamp pressure with plier-assisted rotation.

 Using a Caliper Piston Compression Tool Set